-- Support research that is designed to identify more efficient control methods. - Conduct adult mosquito surveillance to monitor mosquito population levels and help direct control operations. - Engage in community-wide efforts to reduce adult mosquito abundance. - Conduct outreach to educate the public about mosquitoes and mosquito-borne disease.
+- Support research that is designed to identify more efficient control methods. - Conduct adult mosquito surveillance to monitor mosquito population levels and help direct control operations. - Engage in community-wide efforts to reduce adult mosquito abundance. - Educate the public about mosquitoes and mosquito-borne disease.